This video is outdated and doesn’t include many new features, but it explains the general purpose and spirit behind this tool.

 Attention!
 When you first open the toolbox, you will see a yellow bar with a security warning about macros.
 Click “Enable content” to allow the use of macros, or the Toolbox will not function.

 Soft orange cells.
-When you double click or right click a weapon on the Stats page of the spreadsheet, weapon’s stats will be copied into soft orange cells on other pages.
-These cells also accept manual input.
+These cells store automatically imported weapons stats, and they also accept manual input.
 You can edit them without fear of breaking anything.

 Light grey cells contain calculations and references to other cells, do not edit grey cells, or you will break the tool’s functionality.